qwertycxz/ADOFAI-2PlanetsTo3Planets/README.md

 ## Changelog

+2023/6/5:  Fix a bug due to the game update.

 2023/4/18: Rewrite all scripts with pythonic OOP.
 Use json and argparse instead of eval and getopt.
 Add type hint.
 Optimize GUI and CLI experince.

 2022/3/28: Fix a bug about float.